varun-venkatesh/varun-venkatesh.github.io/_posts/2020-09-28-bare-mtl-chapter1.md

 }
 ```

-We'll be using the ```UART``` serial interface to write to teh console.
+We'll be using the ```UART``` serial interface to write to the console.
 If you check table 2-8 in the data sheet, you'll see that this interface is mapped to address ```0x4000C000```.
 Since this is QEMU and not real hardware, we can simply write to this address and have our data dispalyed on the console (although on real hardware, the UART will have to be configured suitable before it can be used.
 We'll be dealing with this in the next chapter).

 We could've written to serial within main, but we've chosen to call a function as this would exercise stack usage (saving arguments and return address, unwinding the stack on return) - which is a good way to determine if our startup code works as expected.
 Let's save this file as ```serial_print.c```.